Robertfarb/whiteboarding-curriculum/application-materials/resume/resume.md

    Fancy:  Good "google" accepted fonts no smaller than 9-10 pt.
    ATS:  Arial, Garamond, Times New Roman 10-11 pt font.

-Create you FANCY resume first, then take the content into the ATS formatting.
+## Create you FANCY resume first, then take the content into the ATS formatting.
 Please make sure to submit both copies for your coach review and feedback.

-No fancy fonts or colors.
-Stick with an easy-to-read sans-serif font.
-Google has many to choose from.

 #### Order